Benjamin-Lin-X/react-native-image-tools/README.md

-# React Native Image Tools
+# React Native Image Tool

 A React Native module that can process local images.